 The answer to this question depends on the type of stepper motor you have.
 When working with stepper motors, you will typically encounter two types: unipolar stepper motors and bipolar stepper motors.
 Unipolar motors have two windings per phase, allowing the magnetic field to be reversed without having to reverse the direction of current in a coil, which makes unipolar motors easier to control than bipolar stepper motors.
 The drawback is that only half of the phase is carrying current at any given time, which decreases the torque you can get out of the stepper motor.
-However, if you have the appropriate control circuitry, you can increase the stepper motor (note: this is only possible with 6- or 8-lead unipolar stepper motors, not with 5-lead unipolar stepper motors).
+However, if you have the appropriate control circuitry, you can increase the stepper motor torque by using the unipolar stepper motor as a bipolar stepper motor (note: this is only possible with 6- or 8-lead unipolar stepper motors, not with 5-lead unipolar stepper motors).
 Unipolar stepper motors typically have five, six, or eight leads.